Introduction

 Original Implementation Details

-CoT was originally introduced as a few-shot prompting technique where each included examplar is augmented with a chain of thought that explains how the final answer was determined.
-An example of such an examplar taken from the original paper is provided below:
+CoT was originally introduced as a few-shot prompting technique where each included exemplar is augmented with a chain of thought that explains how the final answer was determined.
+An example of such an exemplar taken from the original paper is provided below:

 question: >